top of page

 Cast

-John Murray II – Publisher, Tory
+John Murray II – Publisher

 Dr. John Polidori – Gifted medic, aspiring scribbler